 Classic German Cookbook by Lesley Chamberlain

-The Classic German Cookbook is not big… but then, it’s not overloaded with a load of recipes that you might never even consider trying.
-I do love that there are photos of each dish… and even step-by-step photos for many of the dishes, so you know what it’s supposed to look like as you are cooking (and when it gets to the table).
-Since the book is published in England, there are 3 measurements for each ingredient (for example…1.2 liters/ 2 pints/ 5 cups water) so you can use whatever you are used to.
-There are a variety of foods in this book.
-From the classic Red Cabbage, Sauerbraten and Potato Pancakes to the less common fish dishes made from Pike.
+The Classic German Cookbook is not thick, but then, it’s not overloaded with a load of recipes that you might never even consider trying.
+I do love that there are photos of each dish, and even step-by-step photos for many of the dishes, so you know what it’s supposed to look like as you are cooking and when it gets to the table.
+Since the book was published in England, there are three measurements for each ingredient (for example, 1.2 liters/ 2 pints/ 5 cups of water), so you can use whatever you are accustomed to.
+You’ll find a variety of foods in this book, from the classic Red Cabbage, Sauerbraten, and Potato Pancakes to the less common fish dishes made from Pike.

-Many of the recipes seem to come from Germans from the Eastern countries like Hungary and the Czech Republic.
-There are several versions of Goulasch, and a number of regional recipes that you probably won’t find on the table in Bavaria or Hamburg.
-While this is a very good cookbook with some interesting dishes, I don’t know if it’s a great “first German Cookbook” for someone who is learning about German cuisine.
-But, if you want to go beyond the standards… or your Oma came from the East, and you want to recreate those flavors.
+Many of the recipes originate from Germans from Eastern countries, such as Hungary and the Czech Republic.
+There are several versions of Goulash, and several regional recipes that you probably won’t find on the table in Bavaria or Hamburg.
+While this is a very good cookbook with some interesting dishes, I’m not sure if it’s the ideal “first German Cookbook” for someone learning about German cuisine.
+But, if you want to go beyond the standards, or your Oma came from the East, and you want to recreate those flavors.
 This is a cookbook for you.

 The Flour is Different by Trudy Gilgenast

-Still, I love that you get the stories from the cooks… where the recipes came from.
-And between the recipes you will find German traditions.
+Still, I love that you get the stories from the cooks and learning where the recipes came from.
+And between the recipes, you will find German traditions.

 This little book is out of print (and can be expensive), but if you find it at a decent price, it’s a fun read.